The Language of Generalization: Appendix B: Measuring Cue Validity

 \begin{enumerate} \item{Completely diagnostic features: Some features are only present in one (or a very small number) of categories.
 Examples include: \emph{carrying malaria} (mosquitos), \emph{carrying Lyme disease} (ticks, deer), \emph{having manes} (lions), \emph{having pouches} (marsupials, including most famously: kangaroos).
 The cue validity of these features for the corresponding categories should be very high (at least 0.5 and possibly close to 1).} \item{Completely absent features: Many features are completely absent in many kinds.
 For these, the cue validity should be extremely low or 0.
 There are infinite examples.
 The ones we will use are \emph{has wings} (leopard), \emph{has a mane} (shark), \emph{has spots} (kangaroo), \emph{has a pouch} (tiger). } \item{Completely undiagnostic features: A number of features are shared by almost every category.
+The cue validity of these features for particular categories should be extremely low or 0.
 The ones we will use are: \emph{is female} (robin), \emph{is male} (lion), \emph{is juvenile} (kangaroo), \emph{is full-grown} (leopard).
-The cue validity of these features for particular categories should be extremely low or 0.
 Learning that an entity is female tells you almost nothing about what kind of animal it is.} \end{enumerate}

 We collected cue validity ratings by running both a direct question and a free production experiment.
 For the free production experiment, the cue validity is the proportion of responses of the target category (e.g., \enquote{mosquitos}) for the property (e.g., \enquote{carries malaria}).
 Of primary interest is the measurement for the desiderata items described above.
-Links to the experiments can be found on \url{https://mhtess.github.io}.
+Links to the experiments can be found on \url{https://github.com/mhtess/genlang-paper}.